elastic/terraform-provider-elasticstack/docs/resources/fleet_integration_policy.md

 ---
 subcategory: "Fleet"
 layout: ""
-page_title: "Elasticstack: elasticstack_fleet_package_policy Resource"
+page_title: "Elasticstack: elasticstack_fleet_integration_policy Resource"
 description: |-
-  Creates or updates a Fleet Package Policy.
+  Creates or updates a Fleet Integration Policy.
 ---

-# Resource: elasticstack_fleet_package_policy
+# Resource: elasticstack_fleet_integration_policy

-Creates or updates a Fleet Package Policy.
+Creates or updates a Fleet Integration Policy.

 It is highly recommended that all inputs and streams are provided in the Terraform plan, even if some are disabled.
 Otherwise, differences may appear